patricklafrance/wmfnext-shell/CONTRIBUTING.md

 - To list the available updates, type `npx --yes npm-check-updates`
 - If you want to proceed with the updates, your must first delete `yarn.lock`
 - Then type `npx --yes npm-check-updates -u` to bump the versions in the `package.json` file
-- Install the new packages with `yarn update`
+- Install the new packages with `yarn install`